danirebollo/FujiWired2WiFi/readme.md

 - Easy to use connectors
 - Error LED
 - Mode selector to bypass the MCU and use the air conditioner as usual or put LCD in read-only mode

+You can get details about how indoor unit uses the data bus in the (service schematics)[https://bulclima.com/uploads/fileattachment/files/originals/SM_ARHG%2030%2036%20LMLE.pdf] of the unit.
+The data bus is pull-up by 10k resistor to 15V and the data is writted/transmit using 390R pull down to GND by the controller using uPA2003 (darlington array).
+The data is readed using a comparator with treshold at 7.7v (bus is arround 15V) so any bellow 7.7V will be interpreted as logical 1.

 ## DEBUG TOOLS
 To get better understanding of the protocol and the library, there are some tools that can be used: